-- Youth programmes with the focus on building physically, emotionally and spiritually healthy citizens who can contribute meaningfully to the community in a socio-economic context by means of nation-building programmes - Establishing partnerships with private, public and government sector to strengthen youth initiatives for bigger, collaborative impact - Identifying youth recreational infrastructure needs and funding opportunities for implementation - Capacity building in the fields of organisational development, leadership skills training, moral regeneration and train-the-trainer initiatives. - Greater awareness of youth at risk, teenage pregnancy, HIV/Aids, substance abuse, the risks of gang involvement, etc. - Getting youth involved in public participation processes - Creating platforms for youth to engage around topical issues that affect them, so that they can take ownership and advocate for change, where necessary. - Putting practical monitoring and evaluation mechanisms in place to ensure that programmes and interventions are relevant and that those doing youth work are held accountable. - Innovative IT development solutions to facilitate access. - Creating linkages between corporate entities and assessed youth with a view to possible permanent employment. - Creating platforms and opportunities for the youth to grow in various art forms such as dancing, drama and craft skills - Linking the youth with skills training opportunities such artisan related training - Conducting youth dialoque with vulnerable youth about social challenges and inspiring them - Creating opportunities for youth to showcase their arts and crafts talents
+- Youth programmes with the focus on building physically, emotionally and spiritually healthy citizens who can contribute meaningfully to the community in a socio-economic context by means of nation-building programmes - Facilitate the formation of Youth forums in all 5 towns, in order to mobolise youth to engage&plan with the Municipality in regards to youth programmes for targeted, sustainable impact - Establishing partnerships with private, public and government sector to strengthen youth initiatives for bigger, collaborative impact - Identifying youth recreational infrastructure needs and funding opportunities for implementation - Capacity building in the fields of organisational development, leadership skills training, moral regeneration and train-the-trainer initiatives. - Greater awareness of youth at risk, teenage pregnancy, HIV/Aids, substance abuse, the risks of gang involvement, etc. - Getting youth involved in public participation processes - Creating platforms for youth to engage around topical issues that affect them, so that they can take ownership and advocate for change, where necessary. - Putting practical monitoring and evaluation mechanisms in place to ensure that programmes and interventions are relevant and that those doing youth work are held accountable. - Innovative IT development solutions to facilitate access. - Creating linkages between corporate entities and assessed youth with a view to possible permanent employment. - Creating platforms and opportunities for the youth to grow in various art forms such as dancing, drama and craft skills - Linking the youth with skills training opportunities such artisan related training

+- Conducting youth dialoque with vulnerable youth about social challenges and inspiring them - Creating opportunities for youth to showcase their arts and crafts talents

 Substance abuse is a priority area, given the high incidence of drug and alcohol abuse in Witzenberg.
 The substance abuse programme focuses on prevention, intervention, suppression and coordination services with other spheres of government It also include tackling the root cause of drug abuse and social dialogue regarding the impact that it have on society.
+The Municipality will also facilitate the establishment of a Local Drug Action Committee (LDAC).
+The LDAC will aim to bring stakeholders together to identify, plan and implement action plans that have sustainable outcomes in regards to drug abuse.